bhaskarsantoshk/design/system_design/Notes.md

 | **Use Cases**                | Web servers, distributed databases     | Single large databases, legacy systems  |

+## Fault Tolerance vs. Fault Resilience

+### Fault Tolerance

+**Definition**: The system continues operating without noticeable impact to the user, except for a minor delay during failover.

+**Key Point**: Users experience no disruption, only a slight delay as the system switches to a backup component.

-### Fault tolerance vs Fault resilience
+### Fault Resilience

-* Fault tolerance: User does not see any impact except for some delay during which failover occurs.
-* Fault resilience: Failure is observed in some non critical services.
-But main components of the system continues to function normally.
-Overall, you can still use the system. e.g. if netflix recommendation engine or rating or comments services fail, you can still search and see movies.
+**Definition**: The system continues operating despite failures in non-critical components, maintaining overall functionality.

+**Key Point**: Main services remain functional even if non-critical services fail.
+For example, if Netflix's recommendation or comments services fail, users can still search for and watch movies.